Operation Romeo (film): Development

-The film was announced in 2021, a remake of the 2019 Malayalam film Ishq.
+A remake of the 2019 Malayalam film Ishq was announced in 2021.

 Soundtrack

-The film's music composed by M. M. Keeravani while lyrics written by Manoj Muntashir.
+The film's music was composed by M. M. Kreem while lyrics written by Manoj Muntashir.
 On 5 April 2022, the first song titled 'Abhi Abhi' sung by Neeti Mohan was unveiled.
 Six days later, the second song 'Tere Bin Jeena Kya' sung by Vishal Mishra and Rupali Jagga was released.